 It’s one of the best things to do in downtown Seattle!
 Wander through the market, taking the time to look at all the different vendors.

-Fun Fact: The clothing/gear store, Eddie Bauer started in Seattle!
+📌Fun Fact: The clothing/gear store, Eddie Bauer started in Seattle!

-Some great Seattle tours to check out:
+Some other great trusted Seattle tours to check out:

 3. Chihuly Garden and Glass Exhibit